 Two image collage of the large coconut truffles and dot of white chocolate then with smaller truffles placed on top.

 The snowmen are really cute without any additional decorations.
-However, you can choose to add arms and scarves, as pictured below.
-If your pretzels or candy scarves aren't sticking, use some white chocolate to 'glue' them to the snowmen.
-Most importantly, don't stress and have fun with it!
+However, you can also add arms and scarves, as pictured below.
+If your pretzels or candy scarves aren’t sticking, use some white chocolate to ‘glue’ them to the snowmen.
+Most importantly, don’t stress and have fun with them!

 Two image collage showing how to decorate the coconut snowmen.